ITAccfarm/reseller-api-sdk/README.md

 Manual installation:
 1. Download archive
 2. Unpack and add ResellerSDK to your project
-3. Remove ITAccfarm from namespace and path to where you put ResellerSDK folder
+3. Remove ITAccfarm from namespace and path to where you put ResellerSDK folder and add your namespace

 ---